Supplier Risk Management: The Definitive Guide

 Supplier Risk Management (SRM) is the practice of identifying, analyzing, and addressing the risks that may arise from working with third-party suppliers.
 These risks include data breaches, operational failures, and other business disruptions that may affect an organization’s suppliers – and therefore limit its ability to deliver products and services to its customers.

 A supply chain is broadly defined as the sequence of processes required to produce a product or commodity.
-These sequences can be short and simple, such as a farmer selling goods at a farmer’s market – or they can be long and complex, such as a consumer products organization that designs and markets its products but then relies on hundreds of third, fourth, and Nth parties for raw materials, assembly, packaging, and distribution.
+These sequences can range from short and simple, such as a farmer selling goods at a farmer’s market, to long and complex, such as a consumer products company that designs and markets its products but relies on hundreds of third, fourth, and Nth parties for raw materials, assembly, packaging, and distribution.

 The goal of SRM is to maintain supply chain continuity in the event of an incident that could negatively impact business relationships, customer service, and profitability.
-Through supplier assessments, continuous monitoring, data analysis, and risk mapping, effective SRM programs prioritize interdependent risks that can lead to supply chain disruptions and downtime.
+Effective SRM programs prioritize interdependent risks that can lead to supply chain disruptions and downtime through supplier assessments, continuous monitoring, data analysis, and risk mapping.
 Well-designed programs also include risk mitigation and risk transfer processes, as well as the ability to measure and analyze key performance indicators (KPIs) for ongoing program optimization.

 Gaining a clear understanding of supplier risk enables the organization to better prepare for and respond to disruptions to product and service delivery.
-Additionally, planning can pave the way for organizations to implement automated supplier risk management solutions to shoulder part of the load.
+Additionally, planning can help organizations implement automated supplier risk management solutions to shoulder part of the load.

 Why Supplier Risk Management Is Critical Today

 Today, supplier risk management means the difference between success and failure for many organizations.
-The COVID-19 pandemic, geopolitical unrest such as the war in Ukraine, climate change, natural disasters, and other events have spurred many companies to revisit their approaches to SRM.
+The COVID-19 pandemic, geopolitical unrest, climate change, natural disasters, and other events have spurred many companies to revisit their approaches to SRM.
 While just-in-time supply chains and global outsourcing reduced costs and increased efficiency during times of stability, these practices have left supply chains exposed to existential threats in recent years.

 While you may be unable to predict specific disruptions, a comprehensive and effective supplier risk management program will help your organization prepare for unexpected events.
 It also addresses board-level topics, such as operational resilience, business continuity, and product lifecycle management.